Botswana has enjoyed peaceful transitions of power from one President to another for the past five decades.

 Herein lies a paradox: The Presidency must always seek to be a unifier, unifying diverse people and diverse interests.
 However, the job also requires taking bold stands and making occasional unpopular or controversial decisions.
 We require the President to be a gifted political broker.

 The Masisi-Khama ordeal started off as trivial disagreements on bureaucracies and curtailed privileges.
 But the political spillover has essentially translated into divisions across the country and political spaces, in particular, Serowe.
-The presidency is a mirror image of the country and whatever happens at the top will define what happens on the
+The presidency is a mirror image of the country and whatever happens at the top will define what happens on the ground.

 It is in the interest of Khama and his legacy that he moves on.
 I do not think history will be kind to him in this regard.
 Presidential terms exist for a reason; to allow a President to step down and to give the next leader a chance to govern.
 In addition, it is intended to allow the outgoing President a chance to reflect on his own leadership, his failures, achievements and how he can work to serve the country better in retirement.